-Dr. Lynn Worcester is a versatile artist who maintains an active solo and collaborative performance career.
-Beginning her piano studies at the age four with her mother, she has performed solo and chamber recitals throughout the United States, Italy and Vienna.
-She has won numerous national awards and prizes and has performed with members of the Los Angeles Philharmonic Orchestra and in national and international summer festivals including the Atlantic Music Festival.
+Dr. Lynn Worcester Jones is a dedicated performer-scholar and serves as Assistant Professor, Keyboard Area Coordinator at The University of Tennessee at Chattanooga where she teaches piano instruction, survey of piano repertoire, piano pedagogy, piano ensemble, and musicianship lab.
+She is a versatile artist who maintains an active solo and collaborative performance career.
+Beginning her piano studies at the age of four with her mother, she has performed solo and chamber recitals throughout the United States, Italy, and Vienna.
+She has won numerous national awards and prizes and has performed with members of the Los Angeles Philharmonic Orchestra and in numerous international summer festivals including the Atlantic Music Festival.
 Dr. Worcester has performed as a collaborative pianist with artists in the two-piano and chamber medium, enjoys performing modern works, and has performed with composers such as Frederick Rzewski.